 You can have a refund check mailed to you, buy up to $5,000 in U.S. Series I Savings Bonds with your refund, or you may be able to have your refund electronically deposited directly into your bank account (either in one account, or in multiple accounts).
 Direct deposit into a bank account is more secure because there is no check to get lost.
 And it takes the U.S. Treasury less time than issuing a paper check.
 If you prepare a paper return, fill in the direct deposit information in the “Refund” section of the tax form, making sure that the routing and account numbers are accurate.
 Incorrect numbers can cause your refund to be misdirected or delayed.
 Direct deposit is also available if you electronically file your return.

 A few words of caution — some financial institutions do not allow a joint refund to be deposited into an individual account.
 Check with your bank or other financial institution to make sure your direct deposit will be accepted.

 You may not receive your refund as quickly as you expected.
 A refund can be delayed for a variety of reasons.
 For example, a name and Social Security number listed on the tax return may not match the IRS records.
 You may have failed to sign the return or to include a necessary attachment, such as Form W-2, Wage and Tax Statement.
 Or you may have made math errors that require extra time for the IRS to correct.

-To check the status of an expected refund, use "Track My Refund" an interactive tool available on our links page.
+To check the status of an expected refund, use "Check your Federal Refund" an interactive tool available on our Links page.
 Simple online instructions guide you through a process that checks the status of your refund after you provide identifying information from your tax return.
 Once the information is processed, results could be one of several responses.